-What does it mean to know and what kind of knowledge are we talking about?
-When discussing a controversial topic, it is propositional-knowledge that leads to the above accusation.
-No one has ever said to me: “I don’t know, but I know you don’t know your wife, or how to ride a bike.”
-Instead, we are interested here in claims about things taking the form of person S knows that proposition P. So what does it mean for S to know that P?
+What does it mean to know, and what kind of knowledge is in play?
+When discussing a controversial topic, propositional knowledge leads to the above accusation.
+No one has ever told me: “I don’t know, but I know you don’t know your wife or how to ride a bike.”
+Instead, we are interested in claims about things taking the form of person S knowing that proposition P. So what does it mean for S to know that P?
 Traditional views of knowledge vary around the notion of justified true belief (JTB.)
-In order for S to know that P:
+For S to know that P:

 Say S gives the following argument Q as justification for P:

 P1 – Things that begin to exist have a cause.

 P (conclusion) – Therefore, the universe has a cause.

 The above deductive argument is valid; if the premises are true, the conclusion follows inescapably.
 Therefore, if S’ knows S has no justification for believing that P, she must know (at least): Q does not confer justification.
 But how could she possibly know this without knowing either P1 or P2 is false or unjustified?
 She can’t.
 She cannot logically infer P1 or P2 is false merely because she is unconvinced P1 and P2 are true.
 Nor can she know the belief of S in P1 or P2 is unjustified unless she knows all of the justification-claims of S for the premises.